Whole Foods Market

 - Mon - Sun

 7:00 am - 10:00 pm

-General InfoWelcome to your Chicago, IL Whole Foods Market!
-Founded in 1978 in Austin, Texas, Whole Foods Market is the leading retailer of natural and organic foods, the first national "Certified Organic" grocer, and uniquely positioned as America's Healthiest Grocery Store™.
+General InfoWelcome to Chicago, IL Whole Foods Market!
+Whole Foods is the leading retailer of natural and organic foods uniquely positioned as America's Healthiest Grocery Store.

 Wheelchair Accessible: Yes